chenzhihan2020/bert/README.md

-3. Run the bert model: \
+3. Training the model \
 python version: 2.7 \

-3.1 Run the following command for training the model. \
 Replace the information during <need to be replaced>, and remove the <>: \
 python run_squad.py \
 --vocab_file=<path to the vocab file: e.g gs://tpu0/bert/uncased_L-12_H-768_A-12/vocab.txt> \